Melapress/wp-security-audit-log/readme.txt

 8. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.4 (2016-03-29) =
+* **New Features**
+	* Monitoring of WordPress menus changes from both admin pages and theme customizer.
+	* New hook that allows users to create their own custom alerts.
+Read the [WP Security Audit Log Custom Alerts documentation](http://www) for more information.
+	* New alerts for when a either a post, a post or a custom post type is scheduled.

+* **New WordPress Security Alerts for Menus**
+	* 2078: User created a new menu
+	* 2079: User added objects to menu
+	* 2080: User removed object from menu
+	* 2081: User deleted a menu
+	* 2082: User changed menu settings
+	* 2083: USer modified an object in menu
+	* 2084: User renamed a menu
+	* 2085: User changed the order of the objects in menu

+* **New WordPress Security Alerts for Scheduled Items**
+	* 2074: User scheduled a post
+	* 2075: User scheduled a page
+	* 2076: User scheduled a custom post type

+* **Bug Fixes**
+	* Fixed an issue where WordPress updated alerts were begin generated repeatedly upon accessing the updates page.
+[Support Ticket](https://wordpress.org/support/topic/weird-update-message-in-logs)
+	* Fixed an issue where WordPress pruning was not working in an out of the box installation.
+[Support Ticket](https://wordpress.org/support/topic/huge-wsal-metadata-table-not-being-cleanedfixed)
+	* Fixed a conflict with Migrate DB.
+[Support Ticket](https://wordpress.org/support/topic/wp-migrate-db-pro)

 = 2.3.3 (2016-02-16) =
 * **Bug Fixes**